ostemnorthtexas/site/pages/allyship.md

 is only going to be more damaging in the long-run.
 Prioritize the most marginalized within the community.

+## Surveys: Asking the Gender Question
+There are a few things to consider when asking for gender and sexuality in demographic questions.
+First, why are you asking?
+Is it to get an understanding of your target population?
+Is it relevant to your needs?
+Do you just feel like you should?
+The way you obtain this information will depend on your answers to these questions.
+For instance, is it really relevant to what you're studying to know if someone answering is transgender or asexual?
+If you're doing a climate survey, it probably is!
+You also want to consider how you plan on coding the data, and what will happen if you do not have enough responses for an aggregate.
+- If only one person responds with "non-binary", are you invalidating all their answers because you want to classify everything by gender?
+- Would grouping responses for a self-description be possible?

+In general, it is best to offer at least three categories: woman, man, and non-binary.
+Male and female describe sexes and man and woman describe genders.
+If your survey is making every question required, you should also offer a "Prefer not to describe" option.
+When possible, self-description is the best, but that can be difficult to code and analyze effectively.

+If it is necessary to know about trans status, then ask as secondary question.
+Separating out "cisgender woman/cisgender man" and "transgender woman/transgender man" can make it seem like cisgender and transgender people have different genders, and can lead to the impression that transgender people are not the gender that they are.

+> **What best describes your gender identity?**
+>
+> - Woman
+> - Man
+> - Non-binary
+> - Prefer not to disclose
+> - Prefer to self-describe: [ ]

+> **Do you identify as transgender?
+(Transgender means not having a gender identity that matches the one you were assigned at birth.
+It can include non-binary genders.)**
+>
+> - Yes
+> - No
+> - Prefer not to disclose

 ## LGBTQ+ Ally Training
 - [The SafeZone Project: Awareness and Ally Training](https://thesafezoneproject.com/)
 - [Trans 101 - uppercaseCHASE1 on YouTube](https://www.youtube.com/watch?v=VRH0pwENbx8)